-School-age youth will receive assistance attending former or neighborhood school.
+Families will be provided with the option to sleep together; families will not be separated unless they choose to sleep separately.
+Children & youth residing in shelter will receive assistance attending former or neighborhood school.
 Emergency shelter programs must provide a place to stay 24 hours/day, 365 days a year.
 Short closures of up to 14 days a year are allowed for deep cleaning, staff training and major repairs and maintenance.